lenmorld/devto_posts/quick_node_express_mongodb/POST.md

 ![works](https://media.giphy.com/media/hQiyolNu6eF2xvq6zH/giphy.gif)

-Now let's complete all the CRUD routes to finish this off.
+**Now let's complete all the CRUD routes!**

 # CRUD routes

-Since this is **MongoDB** after all, most of the API is similar from last lesson's `diskdb` client to the official `MongoClient`
+Here's a rundown of the CRUD-to-MongoDB operations for our route handlers.

+_Notice that there are quite some syntax differences between `diskdb` functions and the official `MongoClient`._

 | CRUD Operation | REST operation      | MongoClient Operation                                    |
 | -------------- | ------------------- | -------------------------------------------------------- |